HangfireIO/Hangfire/README.md

 If you have any questions, problems related to Hangfire usage or if you want to discuss new features, please visit the [discussion forum](http://discuss.hangfire.io).
 You can sign in there using your existing Google or GitHub account, so it's very simple to start using it.

 If you've discovered a bug, please report it to the [Hangfire GitHub Issues](https://github.com/HangfireIO/Hangfire/issues?state=open).
-Detailed reports with stack traces, actual and expected behavours are welcome.
+Detailed reports with stack traces, actual and expected behaviours are welcome.

 Related Projects
 -----------------